Written by Annie Cavalier, MS, RDN, LD

 There are so many different options out there now for “milk” including regular cow’s milk, almond milk, oat milk, coconut milk, and more.
 Any of these options are completely fine to use as your base, but you should know that they are not all created equally when it comes to nutrition.

 In terms of plant-based milks, soy milk is the closest nutritionally to cow’s milk (which is generally much higher in nutrients than most plant-based milks) and contains roughly the same amount of protein, while other non-dairy milks are typically much lower in this nutrient.6 You may have heard that there is quite a lot of controversy surrounding soy and breast cancer.
 Soy contains compounds called isoflavones, which has a similar structure to the estrogen found in your body.
 While there are some older studies using laboratory animals that indicated soy might increase the risk for breast cancer, more recent studies done with humans contradict this.
-Experts believe that these conflicting results are due to the fact that animals and humans may process soy differently.7 In fact, there are many studies done in humans that show that consuming these isoflavones may actually reduce the risk for breast cancer or recurrence.8–12 The consensus among experts is that moderate consumption of soy-based foods is safe, but to avoid soy or isoflavone supplements which are much more concentrated.7,13,14 With that being said, there are some doctors who still recommend limiting soy foods just to be on the safe side.
+Experts believe that these conflicting results are due to the fact that animals and humans may process soy differently.7 In fact, there are many studies done in humans that show that consuming these isoflavones may actually reduce the risk of breast cancer or recurrence.8–12 The consensus among experts is that moderate consumption of soy-based foods is safe, but to avoid soy or isoflavone supplements which are much more concentrated.7,13,14 With that being said, there are some doctors who still recommend limiting soy foods just to be on the safe side.
 Feel free to talk to your doctor or registered dietitian for more information!

 If you want to stick with plant-based milk but are not comfortable with the isoflavones in soy milk, there are plenty of other great options.
 As mentioned above, these milks do tend to be lower in other nutrients, especially protein, so you just need to make sure to get these nutrients from other sources (keep reading for more information on protein options for smoothies).

-If you opt for a non-dairy milk, try getting one that says it is fortified with calcium and vitamin D. That means that it has had these two nutrients added to it to enhance its nutritional quality and make it a little more similar to cow’s milk.
+If you opt for non-dairy milk, try getting one that says it is fortified with calcium and vitamin D. That means that it has had these two nutrients added to it to enhance its nutritional quality and make it a little more similar to cow’s milk.

 While I always add approximately 1 cup of green vegetables to my smoothies, feel free to use less if you are new to the idea of vegetables in smoothies and gradually increase the amount as you prefer.

 If you are not used to having vegetables in your smoothie, it may sound a bit odd, but there are plenty of reasons why you should try it!
-Vegetables are a great source of fiber, which does so many great things for your body, including lowering the risk for developing certain types of cancer, promoting gut health, helping to maintain good blood sugar control, reducing blood cholesterol levels, and so much more!
+Vegetables are a great source of fiber, which does so many great things for your body, including lowering the risk of developing certain types of cancer, promoting gut health, helping to maintain good blood sugar control, reducing blood cholesterol levels, and so much more!
 Green vegetables are also packed with antioxidants which help protect the cells in your body from damage due to the environment.

 Here are some of my favorite greens to add to smoothies: